dungeonmastershuyi/MC-Metro-Planning/README.md

 To give more freedom for the user, the test set of passengers is also customizable.
 To have the case closer to real-life usages, certain parameters are also customizable.

 ### Detailed Description
-This repository consists of 5 main files:
+This repository consists of 6 main files:

+#### `solver.py`
+Based on the city map, gives a set of stations in lines.
+Waits for feedback from `evaluation.py`, refines and gives another set of planning, until `evaluation.py` gives the stop signal.

-#### `determine_lines.py`
+#### `determine_path.py`
 The "solver" actually only gives the ordered set of stations in lines.
-In `determine_path`, the stations will connect based on greedy heuristic principles of minimizing a certain objective function: `min f = 1/w + sld`.
+In `determine_path.py`, the stations will connect based on greedy heuristic principles of minimizing a certain objective function: `min f = 1/w + sld`.
 *   **w**: weight of the integer point
 *   **sld**: straight line distance between the integer point and the straight line between 2 adjacent stations